The security control plane for AI. So shadow AI doesn't become your next breach.

 Is every AI call tied to a human or service identity?

 SSO, SAML, SCIM, and per-call identity binding.
-Service accounts, agent identities, tool credentials — all federated.
+Service accounts, agent identities, tool credentials.
+All federated.
 Every model call answers the question: who, on whose behalf, with what authorization.

 Response & Forensics